isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Elephant Bush.md

 <section>
   <h4>Growing:</h4>
-	<p>Lots of direct sunlight and regular pruning will encourage a bushier growth.
-These plants do not need to be fertilised frequently; a balanced slow-releasing fertiliser given once a quarter will be sufficient.</p>
+	<p>Lots of direct sunlight and <a href="/page-index/horticulture-techniques/pruning/">regular pruning</a> will encourage a bushier growth.
+These plants do not need to be fertilised frequently; <a href="/page-index/horticulture-techniques/fertilising/">a balanced slow-releasing fertiliser</a> given once a quarter will be sufficient.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-		<p>The Elephant Bush can be grown from stem cuttings rooted in soil.</p>
+	<p>The Elephant Bush can be grown from <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem cuttings</a> rooted in soil.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>Elephant Bush plants are usually quite resistant to pests if kept healthy.</p>
-		<p>Mealy bugs often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+	<p><a href="/page-index/pests/mealy-bugs/">Mealy bugs</a> often infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/horticulture-techniques/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
 	<br>
 </section>